MahimaGajjar/Mahima.dev/README.md

 Hi there 👋, I'm Mahima Gajjar, a passionate self-taught Software Engineer.
 You are exploring my personal website repository.
-The website is built with React JS and hosted on Vercel.
+The website is built with React JS and hosted on Netlify.